Intelligent-Silicon/ClarionService/README.md

 ToDo.

-Copy over the procedures to Install, Change and Remove a service and ALL its fields.
+Copy over the procedures to Install, Change and Remove a service and ALL its fields. currently working in another app, but will copy them across to this app.
+In the meantime if you want to test this, edit the registry!